The key to any exam is preparation. You can make sure you get the best grade possible by planning ahead.

 - If you find that you’re running out of time and still have some answers to write, try to give an outline for how you would answer the question – you’ll get more marks for the attempt than you will for leaving a blank page.

-- Do not worry about your neighbours.
+- Don’t worry about your neighbours.
 They may be scribbling away furiously but that doesn’t mean they’re getting it right.

-- If you arrive late for an exam, you should go straight to the invigilator and explain your reason.
+- Don't be late!
+If you arrive late for an exam, you should go straight to the invigilator and explain your reason.
 You may still be able to sit the paper.

 After the exam